 - Resort Monorail Service to Magic Kingdom

-- Buses to Hollywood Studios, Animal Kingdom, Blizzard Beach, Typhoon Lagoon, and Disney Springs via the bus stop at the Contemporary
+- Buses to Hollywood Studios, Disney’s Animal Kingdom, Blizzard Beach, Typhoon Lagoon, and Disney Springs via the bus stop at the Contemporary

 Final Thoughts on Bay Lake Tower

-If you are considering a stay at a Disney Resort you might want to also consider a few other favorite villa resorts:
+If you are considering a stay at a Disney Resort, you might like these other villa resorts:

 - Disney’s Grand Floridian Villas Review